Sombrero Playhouse: Later seasons

 The Phoenix Center for the Performing Arts was launched with large newspaper ads in January 1965.
 This offered two subscriptions: the Broadway Series, of plays at the Sombrero, and a Carnegie Hall Series of concerts and dance at Phoenix Union High School.
 A local columnist reported Charlton's plans for a new performing arts complex, but it appears the only outcome was Charlton styling himself artistic director and hiring others to take over production chores at the Sombrero.

 Charlton was provoked by a scorching review of the 1965 season opening, that indicted "the Sombrero attitude".
 Critic William J. Nazzaro took exception to the slapdash production schedule of the Sombrero:

 "What we saw last night was what one should expect at a theater that operates on the star system, where the management does not know what it will present even two or three weeks before the actual event...
 But what really needs correction is the Sombrero's attitude that a star can be engaged at the last minute, thrown into a vehicle with limited rehearsals, and come up with a winner".

-Charlton responded with a letter to the The Arizona Republic editor, acknowledging problems with the opening night performance, but denying that the Sombrero production method itself was at fault.
+Charlton responded with a letter to the Arizona Republic editor, acknowledging problems with the opening night performance, but denying that the Sombrero production method itself was at fault.
 However, Nazzaro was hardly the first local critic to make these observations.